owldot/lanadz.github.io/_posts/2019-02-18-you-ve-got-email.markdown

 Hey guys,

-Today I've spent some time setting up emails for my [educards.owldot.com](educards.owldot.com)
+Today I've spent some time setting up emails for my [www.owldot.com](www.owldot.com)

 That was a pretty great experience as I never did it before.
 I mean all configuration for production from scratch.

 <!--more-->

 The task was to send welcome email to the new users.
-And also notify me by email that I've got a new user registered to EduCards.
+And also notify me by email that I've got a new user registered to OwlDot.
 Common task, right?
 So, what I used:

 - Rails Action Mailer is a common library
 - Mailgun - popular email service for sending, receiving and tracking email
-- EduCards are hosted on Heroku
+- OwlDot are hosted on Heroku

 Everything started super easy: